emera86/SASmanual-MkDocs/SASmanual/docs/medical/labs.md

 #### Electrolytes

-* **Sodium ($Na$) concentration in blood serum**: Sodium is vital to normal body processes, including **nerve and muscle function**.
+* **Sodium ($Na^+$) concentration in blood serum**: Sodium is vital to normal body processes, including **nerve and muscle function**.
 The kidneys work to excrete any excess sodium that is ingested in food and beverages.
 Sodium levels fluctuate with dehydration or over-hydration, the food and beverages consumed, diarrhea, endocrine disorders, water retention (various causes), trauma and bleeding.
     * **Hyponatraemia**: $Na_{serum}< 135 \: mmol/l$
     * **Hypernatraemia**: $Na_{serum}> 150 \: mmol/l$
     * **Causes of sodium deficiency**: renal/skin/intestinal losses
     * **Causes of sodium excess**: decreased sodium excretion or excessive intake
-* **Potassium ($K$) concentration in blood serum**: plays an important role in **muscle contractions and cell function**.
+* **Potassium ($K^+$) concentration in blood serum**: plays an important role in **muscle contractions and cell function**.
 Both high and low levels of potassium can cause problems with the rhythm of the heart so it is important to monitor the level of potassium after surgery.
 Patients who are taking diuretics regularly may require regular blood tests to monitor potassium levels, as some diuretics cause the kidneys to excrete too much potassium.
     * **Hypokalaemia**: $K_{serum} < 3.5 \: mmol/l$
     * **Hyperkalaemia**: $K_{serum} < 5.2 \: mmol/l$
 * **Carbon Dioxide ($CO_2$)**: Most carbon dioxide is present in the form of **bicarbonate**, which is regulated by the lungs and kidneys and helps to maintain the body's acid-base balance.
 The test result is an indication of how well the kidneys, and sometimes the lungs, are managing the bicarbonate level in the blood.
-* **Chloride ($Cl$) concentration in blood serum**: Chloride binds with electrolytes including potassium and sodium in the blood and plays a role in maintaining the proper pH of the blood.
+* **Chloride ($Cl^-$) concentration in blood serum**: Chloride binds with electrolytes including potassium and sodium in the blood and plays a role in maintaining the proper pH of the blood.
 Chloride levels can vary widely if the patient is dehydrated or overly hydrated, if the kidneys are not functioning properly.
 Heart failure and endocrine problems can also contribute to abnormal chloride results.

 #### Kidney Tests